 Rabbi David Abramson

-Rabbi David L. Abramson has been appointed to lead Tikvat Israel Congregation through its 12 months of transition following the retirement of Rabbi Howard D. Gorin on June 30, 2012, following 32 years of service.
+Rabbi David L. Abramson was appointed to lead Tikvat Israel Congregation on July 1, 2012, following the retirement of Rabbi Howard D. Gorin following 32 years of service.

-Rabbi Abramson brings nearly 30 years of pulpit service and substantial pastoral experiences with him to Tikvat Israel.
-He has served as the top spiritual leader at four synagogues (Temple Sinai, Marblehead, Mass.; B’nai Emet Synagogue, St. Louis Park, Minn.; Temple B’nai Abraham, Beverly, Mass.; and Agudath B’nai Israel, Lorain, Ohio) and as assistant rabbi at a fourth (Congregation Anshei Israel, Tucson, Ariz.) in a career that began with his ordination by the Jewish Theological Seminary in 1984.
+Rabbi Abramson has nearly 30 years of pulpit service and substantial pastoral experiences with him to Tikvat Israel.
+He has served as the top spiritual leader at four synagogues (Temple Sinai, Marblehead, Mass.; Bnai Emet Synagogue, St. Louis Park, Minn.; Temple Bnai Abraham, Beverly, Mass.; and Agudath Bnai Israel, Lorain, Ohio) and as assistant rabbi at a fourth (Congregation Anshei Israel, Tucson, Ariz.) in a career that began with his ordination by the Jewish Theological Seminary in 1984.

 Since moving to the Washington area in 2009, he has served as a chaplain with the Jewish Social Service Agency and the Hebrew Home of Greater Washington, where he had led religious services and provided pastoral care.
 In addition, he teaches rabbinics to secondary school students at the Shoresh Hebrew High School in Chevy Chase, Md., and serves Congregation Beth El in Bethesda, Md., as adjunct rabbi.